jasonmacduffie/isles-of-maga/README.md

 A bestiary was omitted.
 There are more than enough monsters in the Fantasy Field Guide to last you for a while, so I decided against it.
 If I am inspired, a bestiary may be written in the future.
 Note that only the four main races are playable right now; the beast-races need to be balanced a lot.

-**What is a Doombound?** A Doombound is a mortal that is chosen by Umbrarum to force a timeline shift when he cannot manage with his power alone.
+**What is a Doombound?** A Doombound is a mortal that is chosen by Ultimatum to force a timeline shift when he cannot manage with his power alone.

 License: CC BY-SA 4.0+.
 See LICENSE for details.